 Each submission is processed, whether the stakeholder has or has not used the Excel sheet.
-In the latter case, communication is split up among recommendations we think it belongs to.
-Since such a task opens the way of misinterpretation, we strongly encourage using the Excel sheet.
+In the latter case, the submission is split up among recommendations we think it belongs to.
+Since such a task is more prone to misinterpretation, we strongly encourage stakeholders to use the Excel sheet.

-If the stakeholder does not clearly mention neither the recommendation was "fully implemented" nor "not implemented", UPR Info usually considers the recommendation as "partially implemented", unless the implementation level is obvious.
+If the stakeholder does not clearly mention neither that the recommendation was "fully implemented" nor that it was "not implemented", UPR Info usually considers the recommendation as "partially implemented", unless the implementation level is obvious.

-While we do not mention recommendations which were not addressed, they can be accessed on the follow-up webpage.
+UPR Info retains the right to edit comments that are considered not to directly address the recommendation in question, when comments are too lengthy or when comments are defamatory or inappropriate.
+While we do not mention the recommendations which were not addressed, they can be accessed unedited on the follow-up webpage.